 HypING up the peace force!

-Use research, media and technology to unite and support peace movements.
+Use research, media, technology and creative collaboration to unite and support peace.

 Principles & Values

 dED have a zero tolerance policy for violence.

 Transparency & accountability are tools of progression.

 Actions that affect the greater public need to be accounted for and used to step forward.

 Those with a greater influence to impact people and the planet should be held accountable when in breach of their obligations.
 To move forward we must acknowledge that the system we live in often encourages individual wrongdoing, therefore rather than individual blame we must first look at the greater system to make change.